redecentralize/alternative-internet/README.md

 * [SwellRT](http://swellrt.org) is a Real-time text editor and collaboration API for HTML/JavaScript and Android.
 It is the only open source **decentralized-federated** framework to build collaborative applications.
 * [WikiSuite](http://WikiSuite.org/): While Wikipedia is the broadest unified body of knowledge, WikiSuite is the most comprehensive and integrated Open Source enterprise solution.
 WikiSuite is especially suited to knowledge-centric organizations and offers most (80%+) of the data and information management features all organizations need.
 Key components include [Virtualmin](https://wikisuite.org/Virtualmin), [Tiki Wiki CMS Groupware (aka TikiWiki)](https://wikisuite.org/Tiki-Wiki-CMS-Groupware), [Jitsi Meet](https://wikisuite.org/Jitsi-Meet), [MeshCentral](https://wikisuite.org/MeshCentral), [Syncthing](https://wikisuite.org/Syncthing) and [Manticore Search](https://wikisuite.org/Manticore-Search).

+## Compute

+* [Bacalhau](https://www.bacalhau.org/) is a platform for fast, cost efficient, and secure computation by running jobs where the data is generated and stored.
+With Bacalhau, you can streamline your existing workflows without the need of extensive rewriting by running arbitrary Docker containers and WebAssembly (wasm) images as tasks.
+This architecture is also referred to as Compute Over Data (or CoD

 ## Cryptocurrencies and markets